uktechreviews/C-Bootcamp/README.md

 # C-Bootcamp
-A getting started with C bootcamp
+## A getting started with C bootcamp
+# This is based on lecture notes